 I have health insurance through the Health Insurance Marketplace (ACA/Obamacare).
 What should I do about reconciling my financial assistance for coverage premiums this tax season?

-The American Rescue Plan Act of 2021 suspends the requirement that taxpayers pay back all or a portion of their excess advance payments of the Premium Tax Credit for tax year 2020.
+The American Rescue Plan Act suspends the requirement that taxpayers pay back all or a portion of their excess advance payments of the Premium Tax Credit for tax year 2020.

 What is a Premium Tax Credit